In keeping with the goal of New Student Orientation, we have designed this program to meet the needs of incoming first-time freshmen by:

 Classrooms and Community

 A continuing component, Classrooms & Community will feature a panel of 1-3 students, which will highlight their individual success stories of how they are achieving their academic goals.
 A trained faculty or staff member facilitator will provide an interactive discussion regarding the university classroom, including differences between high school and college, appropriate classroom conduct, meeting faculty expectations, ethical issues (i.e. cheating, plagiarism including using the Web and internet resources for cheating), and campus community standards.
-This facilitation will also focus campus, local, state, and federal laws as it relates to student safety and well-being (incl. sections of Title IX, sexual assault, student records, and FERPA rights) and credit card information.
+This facilitation will also focus campus, local, state, and federal laws as they relate to student safety and well-being – including sections on Title IX, sexual assault, Violence Against Women Act, student records, and FERPA rights, and credit card information.

 New Students will: